Tobuss/WAGithubExport/README.md

 An example repository of my worlds can be found here: https://github.com/zuedev/WAGithubExport-Zeurosa

-**Please keep in mind that this will make all of your world content public.**
+**Please keep in mind that this will make all of your world content public unless you make the repository private!**

 ## How to use